JasonTuyen/personal-site/src/pages/posts/personal-website.md

 The second website that I built was an e-commerce website back in 2018.
 It was built using Wordpress, WooCommerce, the Elementor Plugin and hosted with Namecheap.
-You can read more about that e-commerce project by clicking on [this link](/posts/nobletricksters/).
+You can read more about that e-commerce project by clicking on [this here](/posts/nobletricksters/).

-The third website that I created was my personal resume website.
+The third website that I created was my (first) personal website.
 It was created in 2019 using HTML+CSS and hosted with GitHub's Static Site Hosting.
 It was never really finished because I started my first job at that time, so there wasn't much free time to complete it.
+My first personal website was also just an online version of my resume, so there wasn't much creativity put into the design.

-The fourth website is the current one that you are viewing right now and in my opinion, it's my favorite so far.
+The fourth website is the one that you are viewing right now and it's definitely my favorite so far.

 Here's a screenshot of my first original personal resume website: